cseanburns/journal-issues/manuscript.md

 which was not possible at scale in the print era.
-Although there have always been barriers to access, the goal of publishing research has long been fundamentally communicative and about knowledge sharing (even if the incentives have presided elsewhere).
+Although there have always been barriers to access, the goal of publishing research has long been fundamentally communicative and about knowledge sharing.
 The promise with digital technologies is to provide access to more of the research process than analog technologies could in the print era.